-This continuing education course is fully approved by the AIA for continuing education hours for architects.
+This continuing education course is for professional engineers.
 The Department of Justice published revised regulations for Titles II and III of the Americans with Disabilities Act of 1990 “ADA” in the Federal Register on September 15, 2010.
 These regulations adopted revised, enforceable accessibility standards called the 2010 ADA Standards for Accessible Design “2010 Standards” or “Standards”.
 The 2010 Standards set minimum requirements – both scoping and technical – for newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.
-This course reviews Chapter 3 though 10 of these standards.
-The American Institute of Architects has approved this course for 8 continuing education hours.
-Those hours are classified as HSW learning units.
+This course reviews Chapter 3 through 10 of these standards.
+This course is for 8 continuing education hours.

 Upon completion of this course, the student will